andreishpilenok/tempgamename/README.md

 # Main Idea
+ A vertical puzzle sidescroller(upscroller?)
+- player has to keep moving upward to continue in the game
+- will only be able to go up by solving puzzles
+- as the screen is always moving, the player has to do it within a certain timeframe

+# Backup Idea

 Something like Guitar Hero, or more specifically like Piano Tiles(google it if you don't know)
 - piano sounds probably will be easiest
 - measure the times between the notes, when the notes are, if the player presses a key within the right timeframe, the game continues